It feels like the switch has been flicked to ‘winter’ and the shorter, colder days are well on their way.

-It hardly seems like any time at all since we were all enjoying the heat of the summer, and we were asking if you let your staff dress down in summer, and offering advice on how to help your smartphone survive the heat.
+It hardly seems like any time at all since we were all enjoying the heat of the summer out of lockdown, asking if you let your staff dress down in summer, and offering advice on how to help your smartphone survive the heat.

 When do the clocks go back this year?

 The clocks always go back at 2am on the last Sunday of October.
-That means this year the clocks went back an hour at 2am on Sunday, October 27.
+That means this year the clocks will go back an hour at 2am on Sunday, October 31.

 How to wake up during the winter months

 If the darker, colder mornings make it difficult for you to get out of bed, here are some top tips to help make things easier for you.

 It sounds obvious, but getting the right amount of sleep each night makes it infinitely easier to get up in the morning.

 Most adults need between seven and nine hours a night – any less and you could find yourself feeling lethargic during the day.
 To make sure you’re getting the right amount of quality sleep each night, try ot avoid alcohol and caffeine in the evening, and never use your smartphone or tablet immediately before bed.